 “Left to its own devices, the Australian Government / the Australian Labour Cabinet would have done everything in its power to see me and other people working with me shipped off to the United States.”

-Rolls of laughter from the audience and quite a bit of chatter… This is your Government…
+Rolls of laughter from the audience and quite a bit of chatter… “This is your Government”.

-Assange tells us that America is run by a “Shadow Government” (keeping us in the dark?) that involves both corporate sponsorship and collaboration.
-He cites Paypal, Mastercard and Bank of America’s extra-judicial blockage of Wikileaks revenue, to the tune of about $AU 30 million, but passes on whinging about media-orchestrated calls for his assassination.
+Assange tells us that America is run by a “Shadow Government” that involves both corporate sponsorship and collaboration.
+He cites Paypal, Mastercard and Bank of America’s extra-judicial blockage of Wikileaks revenue, to the tune of about $AU 30 million, but when asked, he passes on complaining about media-orchestrated calls for his assassination.